H4ch1Net/bagley-cod/README.md

 PYTHONPATH=. python3 tools/cli.py
 ```

 For AI features, you'll need an OpenRouter API key.
-Ask the maintainer.

 ## How it works